jakeisonline/next-auth-template/README.md

 4. Run `pnpm run dev` to start the development server
 5. Navigate to `http://localhost:3000`, and click the "Sign up" or "Sign in" buttons

+### Enabling Magic Links

+Magic links are a great way to sign in users without having to create an account, but are not enabled by default due to requiring an email provider and live domain and DNS record setup.
+To enable them, follow these steps:

+1. Follow the [Auth.js documentation](https://authjs.dev/getting-started/providers/resend#configuration) up to and including setting the `AUTH_RESEND_KEY` environment variable.
+2. Be sure to set `MAGIC_LINK_EMAIL_FROM` to the email address you want to send magic links from.

+That's it!
+Note domain validation with Resend will be required for magic links to work, and could take anywhere from a few minutes to a few hours to validate.

 # Customising

 This template is designed to be as simple as possible, and it's intended that you customise it to your needs, using your own coding skills.
 Nonetheless, there are some things you can customise to make it easier to get started.

-## Database
+## Change PostgreSQL host

 This template expects a PostgreSQL database, and uses Drizzle ORM to interface with it.
-Out of the box, Drizzle is configured to use Neon, but you can change this to any other database.
+Out of the box, Drizzle is configured to use Neon, but you can change this to any other PostgreSQL host.

-1. In `db/db.ts`, change the `sql` variable to point to your database
+1. In [`db/db.ts`](src/db/db.ts), change the `sql` variable to point to your PostgreSQL provider of choice.

 See [Drizzle ORM's documentation](https://orm.drizzle.team/docs/get-started-postgresql) for more information.